TauqeerSayeed/Student-Management-App/README.md

-Certainly!
-Here's the updated README file with instructions specific to IntelliJ IDEA:

----

 # Student Management App

 Welcome to the Student Management App!
 This application provides a backend for managing students and teachers, allowing you to perform various operations such as adding, retrieving, and associating students and teachers.